MaiMHanafi/DEPI-DEVOPS-PROJECT/README.md

 This project is part of the Digital Egypt Pioneers Initiative (DEPI) DevOps Track.
 It involves containerizing a full-stack web application and automating its deployment using Jenkins.

 ## Features
+- **Automated Server Setup with Ansible**: An Ansible playbook is used to install requirements and prerequisites to prepare the machine.
+- **Email Notifications via Ansible Role**: An Ansible role is implemented to set up a mail server that sends email notifications after both successful and failed deployments.
 - **Frontend & Backend Dockerization**: The application is containerized using Docker for both frontend and backend services.
 - **Docker Compose**: A `docker-compose.yml` file is used to orchestrate multi-container deployment.
 - **CI/CD with Jenkins**: Automated build, testing, and deployment using Jenkins.

 ## Technologies Used
+- **Configuration Management**: Ansible
 - **Database**: MongoDB
 - **Backend**: Python (Flask)
 - **Frontend**: React.js